superchris/stirtrek-2024/index.md

 - LiveState shines for embedded apps
 - LiveTemplates is incredibly easy to get started with
 - LiveSignals should work with darn near anything

 ---

-# Questions to ask yourself
-- Do I need a framework?
-  - Could my browser do this instead?
-- Does my state need to be in two places?
-- Could I keep things simpler?

----